filecoin-station/piece-indexer/docs/design.md

 Let's implement a lightweight IPNI ingester that will process the advertisements from Filecoin SPs and extract the list of `(ProviderID, PieceCID, PayloadCID)` entries.
-Store these entries in a Postgres database.
+Store these entries in a persisted datastore (Redis).
 Provide a REST API endpoint accepting `(ProviderID, PieceCID)` and returning a single `PayloadCID`.

 ### Terminology